montoyjh/propjockey/README.md

-# Interactive Leaderboard for Property Requests and Notification (ILPRN).
+# Interactive Leaderboard for Property Requests and Notification (ILPRN)

 ILPRN is a way for staff managing scientific computing resources to facilitate a user community voting to prioritize calculation of